a place to listen closely

 Challenged me.

-not as a path to follow,
+not as a final answer

 I live with my family in Finland—